Vice President of Gabon: Description of the office

 The president of the republic is assisted by a vice president of the republic.

-The vice president of the republic is nominated by the president of the republic, who can terminate his or her duties, after the consultation of the presidents of the two chambers of Parliament of Gabon.
+The vice president of the republic is nominated by the president of the republic.
 The vice president of the republic may be chosen from the members of Parliament, or outside the legislature.

 The functions of the vice president of the republic are incompatible with the exercise of all other public and private functions of a lucrative character.

 The vice president of the republic takes the oath of office before the president of the republic and in the presence of the Constitutional Court, according to the terms below:

 I promise to respect the Constitution and the State of Law, to fill conscientiously the duties of my position in the strictest respect of the obligation of loyalty and confidentiality to the Chief of State.

 The vice president of the republic stands in for the president of the republic in the duties that the president delegates to him.

 The manner in which the present article may be applied is fixed by an organic law.

+The president can terminate the duties of the vice president, after consultation with the presidents of the two chambers of Parliament of Gabon.
 The functions of the vice president of the republic end at the issuing of the proclamation of the next presidential election results by the Constitutional Court and in the case of a vacancy in the presidential office for whatever reason, or a permanent impairment of the current president of the republic.

 The vice president of the republic is a member of the Council of Ministers by right.
 If appropriate, the vice president may substitute the president of the republic through express authorization and a defined order of business.